aliceraffaele/aliceraffaele.github.io/_pages/publications.md

 - Alice Raffaele, Matteo Zavatteri, Fabio Bazzoli, Marco Gussago, and Romeo Rizzi. *A two-phase approach to optimize an interlibrary loan service: the case study of Provincia di Brescia*.
 - Jean-François Côté, Renata Mansini, and Alice Raffaele. *Multi-Period Time Window Assignment for Attended Home Delivery*.
 - Gabriella Colajanni, Alessandro Gobbi, Marinella Picchi, Alice Raffaele, and Eugenia Taranto. *An Operations Research–Based Teaching Unit for Grade 11: The ROAR Experience, Part II*.

+# Work in progress:
+- Alice Raffaele, Matteo Zavatteri.
+Temporal networks and mathematical programming.
+- Gabriella Colajanni, Alessandro Gobbi, Marinella Picchi, Alice Raffaele, and Eugenia Taranto.
+Competitive vs collaborative learning, and how to propose an OR problem as a challenge to Grade 11.